wallix/pylogsparser/README.rst

 :::::::::::

 LogsParser is an opensource python library created by Wallix ( http://www.wallix.org ).
-It is used as the core mechanism for logs tagging and normalization by Wallix's Log Box ( http://www.wallix.com/index.php/products/wallix-logbox ).
+It is used as the core mechanism for logs tagging and normalization by Wallix's LogBox ( http://www.wallix.com/index.php/products/wallix-logbox ).

 Logs come in a variety of formats.
 In order to parse many different types of